 P834L51:

-the Average SNR of Space-Time Stream i field of the HE Compressed Beamforming Report Information field
+the Average SNR of Space-Time Stream i field of the HE Compressed Beamforming Report information

 P2044L4:

-NOTE 2—The feedback segments of a VHT Compressed Beamforming report information(#317) are not MSDU/MMPDU fragments.
+NOTE 2—The feedback segments of VHT compressed beamforming feedback(#317) are not MSDU/MMPDU fragments.
 P3667L3:

-The Feedback Segment Retransmission Bitmap field indicates the feedback segments to be polled in a VHT Compressed Beamforming report information(#317)
+The Feedback Segment Retransmission Bitmap field indicates the feedback segments to be polled in VHT compressed beamforming feedback (#317)

 P3895L47

 The HE compressed beamforming/CQI report is carried in a single HE Compressed Beamforming/CQI frame if the resulting frame is less than or equal to 11 454 octets in length (see 26.7.3 (Rules for HE sounding protocol sequences)).
-Otherwise, the HE beamformingfeedback is segmented, and each segment is carried in an HE Compressed Beamforming/CQI frame.
+Otherwise, the HE compressed beamforming/CQI report is segmented, and each segment is carried in an HE Compressed Beamforming/CQI frame.

 P3904L1:

-An HE beamformee that transmits HE compressed beamforming feedback shall include neither the HE Compressed Beamforming Report information nor the HE MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the HE Compressed Beamforming Report information and any HE MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.
+An HE beamformee that transmits HE compressed beamforming/CQI report shall include neither the HE Compressed Beamforming Report information nor the HE MU Exclusive Beamforming Report information if the transmission duration of the PPDU carrying the HE Compressed Beamforming Report information and any HE MU Exclusive Beamforming Report information would exceed the maximum PPDU duration.

 Part B: clarify that segments are part of an MMPDU.